 - Choose one of the three challenges and address one or more of the questions for that challenge.

 - Workshops and mentoring are offered throughout October.

 What you should submit

 - The graphic.
-It can be static (an image) or interactive (such as Flash).
+It can be a static image or interactive (such as Flash).

 - Make sure it’s clear which one of the three challenges you’re addressing.

 - Email your entry to email@example.com by 11:59 P.M. on October 30, 2015.

 - Attach the graphic and the description as separate files to a single email message with the subject “Entry for Analytics Challenge”.

 - Convert static graphics to PDF format.
 The one-page description must also be in PDF format.
 There are free tools that do this, such as PDF Creator.